 The Anesthesiology Institute (AI) at Cleveland Clinic offers two ACGME accredited positions for a one year fellowship in Regional Anesthesiology and Acute Pain Medicine.
 The goal of this fellowship is to graduate anesthesiologists skilled in regional anesthesia and acute postoperative pain management who will have the requisite skills to become academic leaders and/or become directors of regional anesthesia and acute pain services.
-U.S. News & World Report consistently names Cleveland Clinic as one of the nation’s top hospitals in its annual “America’s Best Hospitals” survey and has named Cleveland Clinic’s heart program No. 1 in the nation since 1995.
+Cleveland Clinic is a trusted healthcare leader.
+We're recognized in the U.S. and throughout the world for our expertise and care.